 - INOVA Youth Baseball Clinics - The Nationals host a series of youth clinics as part of the team's efforts to increase participation and interest in baseball and softball programs around the D.C. region.
-Nationals' coaches work with local youth baseball coaches in presenting clinics to children ages eight through 14.
+Nationals' coaches work with local youth baseball and softball players ages eight through 14.
 Clinics are free and include on-field instruction, four tickets to a Nationals home game and a post-clinic autograph session with a Nationals player.
 Registration is not open to the public.

 - Field Maintenance Clinic - The Nationals and the Baseball Tomorrow Fund (BTF) partner to host the Field Maintenance Clinic at Nationals Park.
 Nationals groundskeepers instruct adult representatives from local youth baseball and softball leagues on the fundamentals of groundskeeping, including proper maintenance techniques to keep fields in playable condition.
 BTF also provides a $10,000 grant to a local non-profit organization for the upkeep and renovation of a local baseball field.
 Registration is not open to the public.